vryy/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

 geometry commands as well as mesh and definitions for elements and boundary conditions, respectively.

-You can find this jpurnal file within you BACI distribution.
-It is located in *baci/tests/framework-test/tutorial_fsi.jou*.
+You can find this journal file within you BACI distribution.
+It is located in `<baci-source>/tests/framework-test/tutorial_fsi.jou`.

 Within Cubit, open the Journal-Editor (*Tools*\ :math:`\to`\ *Journal Editor*), paste the text from the journal file and press *play*.
 For